axibase/atsd-api-r/forecast_and_save_series_example.md

 #> y 2.54965
 ```

-You can see that Holt Winters method of the **stats** package gives a slightly better result than the Holt Winters method implemented in ATSD.
+You can see that the Holt Winters method of the **stats** package gives a slightly better result than the Holt Winters method implemented in ATSD.

 We can save the forecasts in ATSD.